Who, What, and How We Represent Matters.

 What Are the Types of Commercial Vehicles?

-Commercial vehicles, generally, include motor vehicles used to transport goods or paying passengers.
+Commercial vehicles, generally, include motor vehicles used to transport goods or pay passengers.
 The International Organization of Motor Vehicle Manufacturers defines commercial vehicles to include light commercial vehicles, heavy trucks, coaches, and buses.
 Other types of vehicles include:

 • Light commercial vehicles, such as minivans, have at least four wheels and are used for the carriage of goods; their weight, dependent on national and professional definitions, determines whether they are considered light or heavy